guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 In Fig 1. the three steps are:

 Step-1.
-This step is same to InstructGPT's [4] Step-1.
-In this step, we use the init train-dataset to train the first policy model, based on the pre-trained language model [5].
+This step is same to InstructGPT's [4] first step.
+In this step, we use the init train-dataset to train/fine-tune the first policy model, based on the pre-trained language model [5].

 Step-2.
-This step is different to InstructGPT's Step-2.
-This step do not have the reward part of InstructGPT, because the high quality data is the most important.
+This step is different to InstructGPT's second step.
+This step do not have the reward part of InstructGPT, because we think the high quality data is the most important.
 The high quality model's outputs are selected by human and merged to the init train-dataset.

 Step-3.
 Using the train-dataset self-predict method [3] to find the potential wrong/noise data for human to check and fix.
 Then we get a better train-dataset to train a better policy model.
 This step can be done for several times.